TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-05-02-alias-as-a-code-smell.md

 In recent projects, I consult I start to notice an interesting pattern.
 It's how important are uniquely named short classes.
 Short class name = the part after last `\`.

-How would like this code?
+How would you like to use this code?

 <img src="/assets/images/posts/2019/alias/too_many.gif" class="img-thumbnail">